What are the main elections?

 It offers you a chance to change things about your university life by electing people who can best represent your views.

 The Students' Union is a democratic membership organisation.
 This means that every decision we make is made by you, our students at Cardiff University.
-The Students' Union is led by groups such as Elected Officers, Campaign Officers, Student Senate, Scrutiny Committee, and NUS delegates.
+The Students' Union is led by groups such as Sabbatical Officers, Campaign Officers, Student Senate, Scrutiny Committee, and NUS delegates.

 What is transferable voting?

 Transferable voting allows voters to list the candidates in order of preference.
 The successful candidate will need 50% of the total number of votes plus 1 in order to win.
 If any candidate does not receive enough votes to win, that candidate’s votes will be transferred to the other candidates according to voters’ next preferences.

 If you don't believe any of the candidates standing for a position have the qualities you feel are valuable, or you don't agree with their manifesto, you can vote R.O.N. which stands for 're-open nominations.
 If R.O.N wins the vote, no one would be elected to this role and the nominations for the role would re-open, giving the opportunity to find the right person to lead your Union.

 Results of previous elections can be found here!